ggerganov/llama.cpp/docs/build.md

     ```
     Building for arm64 can also be done with the MSVC compiler with the build-arm64-windows-MSVC preset, or the standard CMake build instructions.
 However, note that the MSVC compiler does not support inline ARM assembly code, used e.g. for the accelerated Q4_0_4_8 CPU kernels.

-## Metal Build

-On MacOS, Metal is enabled by default.
-Using Metal makes the computation run on the GPU.
-To disable the Metal build at compile time use the `-DGGML_METAL=OFF` cmake option.

-When built with Metal support, you can explicitly disable GPU inference with the `--n-gpu-layers 0` command-line argument.

 ## BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
 Using BLAS doesn't affect the generation performance.
 There are currently several different BLAS implementations available for build and use: